 Food Elimination for Rat Trap Success

 Goodnature™ A24 Rat and Mouse Traps work by delivering a CO2 powered strike to a rodent when it sticks its head up into the trap looking for food.
-The trap is certified humane and death is instantaneous.
+The trap is quick-kill and death is instantaneous.
 But a rat that is well fed is unlikely to stick its head into the trap.
 Why should it?
 When corn, grains, or other abundant food sources are in the vicinity and in plain sight, rodents have little reason to look for a new meal.

 For rat trap success, you must first try to eliminate competitive food sources.
 Food elimination is a crucial response to a rat trap not working.
 This is because rats, in particular, are known as being “neophobic”.
 This means they don’t like to try new things and in general are skeptical creatures.